Summary

 How to Handle Expense Integration in Revenue Charts?

-Expense Plans Tied to Growth
+Expense Models Tied to Growth

-Staff and Pay Planning
+Staffing and Payroll Planning

 Real-World Example